 February ushers in Carnival, often dubbed as ‘the greatest show on earth.’
 The history of this epic event began in the late 18th century, when plantation owners started organising masquerades, (now known as mas) before the fasting of Lent commenced.
 Slaves weren’t allowed to take part take part in these celebrations and so formed their own alternative celebration called Canboulay, which is now re-enacted during the carnival period.
 This epic festival, with its Calypso and Steelpan music, colourful costumes and lively dances is a once in a lifetime event to witness and can be enjoyed by the whole family.

-Indian Arrival Day is then marked on 30 May every year; East Indians represent almost half of the population of Trinidad and Tobago.
+Indian Arrival Day is then celebrated on 30 May, commemorating the arrival of the East Indians who represent almost half of the population of Trinidad and Tobago.
 The months of June and July celebrate the bounty of the sea, with a plethora of both fishing and fruit festivals.
 Visitors can expect to witness game fishing, village harvests, fisherman festivals, as well as events celebrating mangoes, avocadoes, breadfruit, cocoa and coffee.
 If you are a serious connoisseur of exotic food then June and July is the best time to visit.

 July into August is the Tobago Heritage Festival, where visitors can experience traditional dances, music and culture in many little villages.
 While carnival is more concentrated in Trinidad, Tobago’s mainstay is the Heritage Festival, followed by Emancipation Day, celebrating the liberation of African Salves.
 In fact, Trinidad and Tobago can claim credit for being the first country in the world to declare this day a national holiday.